ChenKaiXuSan/Skeleton_ASD_PyTorch/README.md

 Define the **One Gait Cycle** is a key point in this study.
 A simple but effective way is to use the **pose estimation**.
-We use one certain keypoint (left foot, etc.) to define the gait cycle.
+For example, use one certain keypoint (left foot, etc.) to define the gait cycle.

 ![define one gait cycle](images/define_one_gait_cycle.png)